bugglejuice/MART220/README.md

 ### Week 5: Organization and animations
 #### 2/22/22
 Reorganize file structure to ease editing.
 Implemented simple thruster animation.
 New classes made in an attempt to make the ship fire a projectile with end goal of being able to destroy asteroids. tried to adapt tutorial: https://www.youtube.com/watch?v=i7FzA4NavDs for project but was unable to get the objects to draw on screen.
 Will T/S further but met requirements for this week's homework.
 Also, implemented bounding to game window.

+### Week 6: Continued improvement
+#### 2/28/22
+Added health bar and counter features.
+Also created sprites and spritesheets for player and obstacles but did not get sprites for asteroids fully implemented.
+Need to populate sprite class to fully integrate the generation of obstacles nor the damage to obstacles.
+Still struggling with particles fired from player stopping their draw when the key is released.
+Need to begin to plan the start and end of the game.
+Need to keep working on it as much as possible this week to maintain momentum as the project is hitting a critical stage of development where the puzzle pieces are starting to fall into place.